Judge sets doubleheader K record as Yanks and Tigers split | New Country 923

-Leonys Martin had two hits and scored twice for Detroit in the second game after New York took the opener 7-4 behind Luis Severino’s eight strong innings and a six-run fourth inning.
+Leonys Martin had two hits and scored twice as Detroit won the second game 4-2.
+New York took the opener 7-4 behind Luis Severino’s eight strong innings and a six-run fourth inning.

-Judge struck out eight times in nine at-bats, a record for a doubleheader during the liveball era, according to STATS.
+Judge struck out eight times in nine at-bats, the most in a doubleheader since strikeouts for hitters were first recorded in 1910 for the NL and 1913 in the AL, according to the Elias Sports Bureau.
 Judge struck out in each of his five at-bats in the late game, including with a runner aboard in the bottom of the ninth.

 The five strikeouts were a career high for Judge, who led the majors with 208 strikeouts while winning AL Rookie of the Year last season.